 The Cerebrovascular Computational Laboratory

 We serve as a site for development of novel endovascular devices in the treatment of intracranial aneurysms, arteriovenous malformations, and lesions of the spinal vasculature.
-Lead by Dr. Charles Prestigiacomo, the Department’s newest laboratory is a primary site for summer research assistantships and provides medical students and residents with a wide array of computational research including the use of one of the few Dextroscopes in the world.
+The Department’s newest laboratory is a primary site for summer research assistantships and provides medical students and residents with a wide array of computational research including the use of one of the few Dextroscopes in the world.
 The Dextroscope is a medical imaging device that combines state of the art Virtual Reality technology with real-time volumetric and 3D rendering.
 The Laboratory has a wide array of research interests including:

 We serve as a site for development of novel endovascular devices in the treatment of intracranial aneurysms, arteriovenous malformations, and lesions of the spinal vasculature.

 - Computational fluid dynamics – the supercomputer-aided study of complex blood flow patterns of diseased and normal neurovascular structures.

 - Advanced imaging of cerebrovascular disease – the refinement of CT-angiography, digital subtraction angiography and digital post- processing techniques to aid in the preoperative planning of complex neurovascular lesions.

 - Mathematical models and binary logistic regression in the prediction and decision analysis of aneurysm rupture and the treatment of subarachnoid hemorrhage (SAH).